 MySQL String ORD Syntax

 The basic syntax of the ORD string in MySQL is as shown below.

 MySQL ORD Function Example

-The following query will show multiple ways to use this MySQL String ORD function.
-Here, we used only single characters, that’s why, this function returns the ASCII values of that characters.
+The following query shows multiple ways to use this MySQL String ORD function.
+Here, we used only single characters; that’s why this function returns the ASCII values of those characters.

-In the third statement, we used different character.
+In the third statement, we used a different character.
 So, it used the formula to get that code.